A woman graphic artist poses in her home studio at the viewer.

 Regular method

-First, you can go by the percentage of your home which is being used for business.
+First, you can go by the percentage of your home that is being used for the business.
 This works by measuring the size of your home office as a percentage of the total square footage of your residence.
-For example, if your office was 75 square feet and the total area of your home is 1,000 square feet, the calculated business percentage would be 7.5%.
+The math formula you would use is as follows:

 Simplified option

-A simpler calculation would be to divide the number of rooms in your home you use for business by the number of rooms in the house; however, this calculation is only accurate if all the rooms in your house are a similar size.
-Special rules also apply for certain professions, such as those who use their home as a daycare.
+A simpler calculation is to divide the number of rooms in your home you use for business by the number of rooms in the house; however, this calculation is only accurate if all the rooms in your house are a similar size:

-The second method for claiming a deduction uses a determined rate, which is then multiplied by the amount of square footage that is being used for business within the home.
-The prescribed rate can change from year to year, and in 2023, is currently set at $5 per square foot with a 300-square foot maximum.
-This would mean that a deduction for an office measuring 200 square feet would be $1,000, because you’d multiply the square footage by the $5 per square foot rate (200 sq. ft. x $5 per sq. ft.).
+The second method for claiming a deduction uses a determined rate, which is then multiplied by the amount of square footage that is used for business within the home.
+The prescribed rate is currently set at $5 per square foot with a 300-square-foot maximum.

 Which method is best for you?

-If your business is more developed and has more expenses, the regular option should be a better fit.
-With a $10,000 maximum deduction, the regular option can encompass all the details of your home business: a new office chair, a Hootsuite subscription, or painting the office.
-Not all expenses will qualify for the maximum $10,000 deduction, and eligibility and qualifications may change from year to year.
-It’s important to stay up to date on the current qualifications and rules for a home office deduction.
+The simplified option will likely work best for those who are starting freelancing or a small business, since they will likely have fewer expenses.
+If your business is more developed and has more expenses, the regular option may be a better fit.
+Since eligibility and qualifications may change from year to year, it's important to stay up to date on the current qualifications and rules for a home office deduction.

 Accounting tips for home-based businesses

-Accounting is incredibly important for any business, but home-based business owners will need to pay special attention to their finances and expenses if they want to save the most money during tax time.
+Accounting is incredibly important for any business, but home-based business owners need to pay special attention to their finances and expenses if they want to save the most money during tax time.

-Here are a few key tips to exercise throughout the year in preparation for tax season:
+Here are a few key tips to exercise throughout the year in preparation for tax season.

 • Set up an accounting system.
 To make tax season as easy as possible, implement a consistent, organized accounting system for yourself to keep track of receipts and invoices.
 Take special care with business dinners, work-related travel, vehicle expenses, and home office receipts.

 • Develop a system for review.
-The tax practices of a small, budding freelance business vs. the needs of a larger company with multiple employees will be wildly different.
+The tax practices of a budding freelance business versus the needs of a larger company with multiple employees will be wildly different.
 Schedule and conduct periodic reviews of your accounting methods so you can adjust as needed.
 Additionally, keep an eye on the time and cost of your accounting methods so you can gauge your need for external support.

 • Consider using accounting software.
 Implementing accounting software can cut down on the time and cost you spend preparing for tax season.
 This is where your previous calculations come in.
 If the cost of accounting software makes sense for you, the right software can be a great fit for small and home-based businesses.